Updated: May 3

 The hotel has reputation for being incredibly welcoming of our four-legged friends.
 Too bad I didn't do my research beforehand.
 I found myself regretting that I hadn't brought my little pupper, Crouton, to accompany me on this trip.

 The hotel's theme is Asian-style hospitality, which is very fitting given that Chinatown is only six blocks north, an easy walk for a New Yorker, like me.
 But that isn't all that Hotel Nikko is near.
-The hotel is situated in a great location, where you can explore many famous sites that are either walking distance or a short u
+The hotel is situated in a great location, where you can explore many famous sites that are either walking distance or a short uber ride.

 I visited Fisherman’s Warf during my stay, a classic, but "touristy" San Fran destination and only a 10 minute uber from the hotel.
 I made the mistake of taking the trolly back.
 Ignorantly, I was under the impression that San Fran trolleys are often used by locals as common public transportation.
 Be warned that the trolley is more than a tourist trap and not a practical means of transportation unless you want to wait in line for a half hour.